Syon House

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Group bookings and private guided tours are available, with advance booking required.
-Season tickets are also offered, valid from March to October of the year of purchase.
+Group bookings and private guided tours are available for the House and Gardens, with advance booking required.
+Season tickets are also offered, valid from March to October, excluding special events.

-Accessibility information: Due to the historic nature of the building, wheelchair access is limited.
-Assistance dogs are welcome, and accessible toilets are available on-site.
+Accessibility is limited due to the historic nature of the site, but assistance dogs are welcome, and accessible facilities are available in certain areas.

 Historic Houses members visit for free and do not need to pre-book a place.
 Please just show your membership card at the gate on entry.